-What are the costs for participating/being a Leading Lights Boardroom member?
+What are the costs for participating in a Leading Lights Boardroom session?

 Are there any legal or financial obligations?

 In principle, the Leading light boardroom-sessions are free of charge for attendees/guests/members.
 However, according to several local laws and/or corporate codes of conduct, please see the formal statement below regarding policies on gifts, entertainment and/or education:

 - The Leading Lights Boardroom sessions are free of charge.
 This is because of the principle that the value of the content is created by the attendees themselves.

 - The monetary value of a Leading Lights Boardroom session equals the out-of-pocket costs of the organising party, ICT Media BV, the Netherlands.
 This is limited to the costs of meals and beverages, which are rated at a maximum of 75 euro per attendee/guest per session.

 - If an attendee/guest wishes to receive a formal statement and/or an invoice, the organising party can provide one on request.

 Participation is by invitation only or through endorsement by one of the other participants.
 To preserve the quality and value of Leading Lights Boardroom, participation is only granted to those with C-level and/or VP level positions.

 Who is attending the Leading Lights Boardroom sessions